magdaaniol/multiclinsum_tutorial/tutorial/tutorial.md

 While a ρ of 0.28 is not exceptionally high in absolute terms, it represents a significant improvement.
 The new metric is 93% more correlated with human judgement than the baseline.
 This means that it was definitely a move in the right direction.
 Interestingly, metrics which in themselves are DSPy programs can also be optimized as a part of the entire peipeline, which is defnitely an interesting follow-up experiment.

-## Step 6: Optimizing The Program with the Improved Metric and Human Feedback
+## Step 6: Optimizing the program with the improved metric and human feedback

-With the LLM-as-a-judge metric and feedback-rich Prodigy dataset, I could now run a DSPy optimizer (like MIPROv2) to compile the program, automatically tuning its prompts to maximize the human-aligned metric.
+With the LLM-as-a-judge metric and feedback-rich Prodigy dataset, I could now run a DSPy optimizer (like GEPA) to compile the program, automatically tuning its prompts to maximize the human-aligned metric.

 It's worth pointing out that the optimization process had two significant features:

 1. I was now optimizing against the superior **LLM-as-a-judge metric**, not the flawed baseline.
-This should ensure that the optimizer is aiming for "true" quality.
+This should ensure that the optimizer is aiming for my definition of quality.
 2. I was passing the granular, example-level **human feedback** from Prodigy directly into the optimizer's trace.
 FYI, this also is a powerful, built-in feature of the Prodigy-DSPy plugin.

 This second point is crucial.
-DSPy optimizers, in particular, `MIPRO` can use this qualitative feedback to understand *why* a given prediction was good or bad, leading to more grounded prompt suggestions.
+Some DSPy optimizers, in particular, [`GEPA`](https://dspy.ai/api/optimizers/GEPA/overview/) can use this qualitative feedback to understand *why* a given prediction was good or bad, leading to more grounded prompt suggestions.
 The text input box with free form comments per evaluation aspect were particularly useful for this.

 The plugin accomplishes this with a wrapper function, `create_feedback_metric`.
 Instead of feeding our LLM-as-a-judge metric directly to the optimizer, the plugin wraps it and feeds the post-processed feedback to the `dspy.Prediction`: